 While Slovenia may be small in physical size, you’ll never find a more compact and diverse country.
 Tucked away on the edge of south-central Europe, its geographical location and, until recently, relative obscurity, are the very things that have made it such a special place to visit.

 With just a total area of 20,273 sq km (half the size of Switzerland or 20 times smaller than the state of California) and a population of just over 2 million, you might be tempted to think that a short visit is enough.
-But most people, who do come, soon realise that it isn’t.
+But most people, who do come, soon realize that it isn’t.

 Being wedged between the European Alps and the Adriatic Sea has created a landscape that changes so dramatically across such a small area, that you can be sitting beside an alpine lake in the mountains in the morning, and sunbathing on a Mediterranean beach in the afternoon.

 With almost 60% of Slovenia’s surface covered with forests and 37% of the area being protected within Natura 2000, you are entering an amazing playground to discover untouched nature, crystal clear waters, endless hiking trails, and rolling cycling roads.
 But above all, you are entering a land of warm & hardworking people who will be happy to share our backyard with you by taking you on an exciting journey through our natural, cultural, and gastronomic wonderland.

 One of the safest countries